Producer: Mukhtar Young Boy

 Company: Kabugawa Production, Kano

 Sabuwar Sangaya is basically a romantic-horror film.
-Set in remote Fulani clusters, it begins with the much hyped Rahama Sadau as Jimmala and the soft-spoken Sadiq Sani Sadiq as Jimrau being chased by some lightly armed men.
+Set in remote Fulani clusters, it begins with the much-hyped Rahama Sadau as Jimmala and the soft-spoken Sadiq Sani Sadiq as Jimrau being chased by some lightly armed men.
 The duos are on a mission to elope, for their marriage proposal is denied by the father of Jimmala.
 He is of the belief that his aspiring son-in-law was not a legitimate son of his father as Jimrau’s mother was abducted and allegedly raped on their wedding day.
-Eventually destiny takes the lovebirds to a nearby plague-ridden village, which is suffering from an uncommon virus of a deadly witchcraft.
+Eventually, destiny takes the lovebirds to a nearby plague-ridden village, which is suffering from an uncommon virus of deadly witchcraft.
 The affected villagers behave in a vampiric manner, hungrily sucking the blood of their fellows and eating their flesh.
-A single bite transfers the disease, hence it is widely spreading.
+A single bite transfers the disease.
+Hence it is widely spreading.

 Jimrau, now shockingly furious, lambastes her.
 Jimmala becomes enraged and despaired, and therefore attempts to drown herself, but he averts it.
-They roam for awhile, and her desire for blood intensifies once again.
+They roam for a while, and her desire for blood intensifies once again.
 After a fruitless, repetitive offer of himself for her meal, which she narrowly refuses out of affection, he leaves to find water for her.
 He returns and meets an empty space, and later following a rigorous search, finds her surrounded by policemen, who are called for from the city.
 She bites him.
-At the end, they both are cured in the city hospital, and the rest of the village dwellers are immunized.
+In the end, they both are cured in the city hospital, and the rest of the village dwellers are immunised.
 Jimrau and Jimmala finally marry and live happily ever after.

-- The bedrock of the storyline is the mundane motif of forced marriage, an over-flogged theme especially in Hausa films.
-Many screenwriters demystify and de-familiarize the phenomenon via a number of ways.
-Although this one has also tried reshaping the plot, it however remains flat—two persons love each other, and their parents raise objection; they later overcome the obstacle, get married and live happily ever after.
+- The bedrock of the storyline is the mundane motif of forced marriage, an over-flogged theme, especially in Hausa films.
+Many screenwriters demystify and de-familiarise the phenomenon via many ways.
+Although this one has also tried reshaping the plot, it, however, remains flat—two persons love each other, and their parents raise an objection; they later overcome the obstacle, get married and live happily ever after.

 - Traditionally and as a widely accepted norm, the villain always gets punished as the consequence of his misdeed unto others, but not in Sabuwar Sangaya.
 We can unmistakably describe the character of Jimmala as the circumstantial villain for killing two obliging, innocent people.
 Yet she gets away scot-free and more.

-- The graphic work and the composition, the cutting, the framing and, above all, the editing are somewhat flops:
+- The graphics work and the composition, the cutting, the framing and, above all, the editing are somewhat flops:

-- Body contact among the opposite sexes is disallowed, according to Islamic principles, in any film; however avoiding that remains a difficult task.
+- Body contact among the opposite sexes is disallowed, according to Islamic principles, in any film; however, avoiding that remains a difficult task.
 Thus a careful and painstaking job is carried out to edge this out before the release of the film.
-But the viewers of Sabuwar Sangaya could obviously see such instances in a number of scenes—the first scene, on the bank of the river, at the hospital, etc.
+But the viewers of Sabuwar Sangaya could obviously see such instances in many scenes—the first scene, on the bank of the river, at the hospital, etc.